45 Questions to Ask in a Job Interview

-While there will undoubtedly be some training and onboarding process built-in, it’s important to ask about the path ahead and your development as an employee.
-This includes everything from the initial training phases to continued learning opportunities.
+While there will undoubtedly be some training and onboarding process built-in, it's important to ask about the path ahead and your development as an employee.
+This includes everything from the initial training phases to ongoing learning opportunities.

 14. What is your onboarding process like?

 15. How will the training for this position set me up for success?